hsa-online/go_oop/README.md

 This article tries to answer the question: whether it is possible to simulate "the classic OOP" in Go.

-And the short answer is: yes, it's possible.
+And the short answer is: *yes, it's possible*.
 But in result we get lots of clumsy boilerplate code, so the author warns that it’s more a theoretical possibility than a practically usable solution.
 Actually this code is just a first idea born during discussion of this article’s main question with one of my colleagues.
 Use it at your own risk :).